anminhyeong/DS535_Team3/README.md

 # DS535_Team3

-This repo is implemented based on the official code for our ICML 2024 paper: **Recurrent Distance Filtering for Graph Representation Learning** (https://arxiv.org/abs/2312.01538)
+This repo is implemented based on the official code for ICML 2024 paper: **Recurrent Distance Filtering for Graph Representation Learning** (https://arxiv.org/abs/2312.01538)

 ## Setup